dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
+13-December-2022	v1.1.1.0 - Added validation for BarSave values when BarSave is loaded to a Bar, invalid values get replaced with defaults

 04-December-2022	v1.1.0.8 - Update button to have new UI style
 							 - Fix to show background grid when dragging new buttons vertically
 							 - New bars will gain a button gap of 2 now as per updated UI layout (was 6)